coryhouse/graphql/examples/react-vanilla-graphql-github/README.md

 # Vanilla GraphQL with React

-A example of plain GraphQL with React.
-This project calls the [GitHub GraphQL API](https://developer.github.com/v4/).
+This project calls the [GitHub GraphQL API](https://developer.github.com/v4/) using plain GraphQL with React.
+No libraries required.

 ## Quick Start